APSCatx/club/Events/Charity_Match_Shoot-Off.md

 * Designated marks for pistol placement

 ## Starting Position
-* Competitor standing in shooting box
+* Competitor seated in chair
+* Wrists above ears
 * Unloaded pistol on table
     * Trigger guard must be over designated mark
     * Muzzle oriented downrange
 * All magazines on table
-* Wrists above ears

 ## Stage Procedure
 1. At the start signal: